Installation

 sudo cp ./build/bin/* /usr/local/bin

-If you want to build and install in one go, you just need to specify where you want the installation to go, for example:
+If you want to build and install in one go, you just need to specify where you want the installation to go using the --prefix argument.
+If you want to install the programs locally in your home directory (this does not require admin privileges), use:

 Docker provides a nice way of sharing lightweight containers that act like a virtual machine.
 We have created a Docker container with ecoevolity built in.
 To get started, you first need to install Docker.
-To do so, go to https://docs.docker.com/install and scroll down and click on your platform under “Supported platforms.”
-If you’re on a Mac or Windows machine, might need to sign up for a free Docker account to download Docker Desktop.
-Once Docker is installed and running pull down our Docker image:
+To do so, go to https://docs.docker.com/install and scroll down and click on the download button for your platform.
+Once Docker is installed and running, pull down our Docker image:

 docker pull phyletica/ecoevolity-docker